Azure/aksArc/eval/steps/2b_DeployAKSHCI_PS.md

 Optional - Enable/Disable DHCP
 -----------
-With the January release of AKS on Azure Stack HCI, Static IP configurations are supported for deployment of the platform services and workload clusters.
+With the February release of AKS on Azure Stack HCI, Static IP configurations are supported for deployment of the management cluster and workload clusters.
 When you deployed your Azure VM, DHCP was installed and configured automatically for you, but you had the chance to control whether it was enabled or disabled on your Windows Server 2019 OS.
 If you want to adjust DHCP now, make changes to the **$dhcpState** below and run the following **PowerShell command as administrator**:

 ```powershell
 # Check current DHCP state for Active/Inactive